iamgweej/iamgweej.github.io/_drafts/ZigtasticAsync.md

 * What happens when multiple threads try to `resume` the same frame?
 * What is the absolute jump to `*unknown3` used for?

 Those are some pretty tough questions, we'll try to tackle them one by one.
-The next features we're going to take a look at is adding _arguments_  and _local variables_ to our coroutine.
+The next features we're going to take a look at is understanding what happens when we `resume` a frame, and the we'll start adding _arguments_  and _local variables_ to our coroutine.

 That was exhausting, but if you reached this far, good job!
 I hope youv'e learnt something new (I sure did).